 It actually started when I wrote my book.
 It had a beefy chapter about a B2B campaign targeting media planners/buyers:

-… The advertising campaign has one ad with ashen-faced Baby Boomers in body bags ("These days, doctors don't pronounce you dead.
+Last year I tossed up a post about AARP's consumer campaigns.… The advertising campaign has one ad with ashen-faced Baby Boomers in body bags ("These days, doctors don't pronounce you dead.
 Marketers do.").
 Another shows Baby Boomers acting like testosteroned teenagers ("Outta the way, punks: older racers are the hot-rod kings!").Yet another has one of a middle-aged lady dead in a powder room (probably from overdoing it on the dance floor) with police chalk outlining her body.
 I don't know what the copy is because I haven't seen it.
 It's probably something like, "Give me wrinkle cream, or give me death!"

 © 2005 by Paramount Market Publishing